Sixth cranial nerve palsy has many causes, including damage to small blood vessels by diabetes, but the cause is often unidentified.

 The affected eye cannot turn fully outward and may turn inward when people look straight ahead.
 Double vision occurs when people look toward the side of the affected eye.

-Other symptoms of 6th cranial nerve palsy depend on the cause.
+Other symptoms in people with 6th cranial nerve palsy depend on the cause.
 For example, disorders that increase pressure inside the skull may cause a severe headache and temporary blurring of vision when people move their head suddenly.
 Also, the face and mouth may be numb, and people may be unable to move the affected eye in other directions.

 Diagnosis of Sixth Cranial Nerve Palsy